open-policy-agent/gatekeeper/docs/ingress-host-conflict.md

 ## Summary

-If you have reached this stage you have succesfully created a policy for your cluster using the `kubernetes-policy-controller`.
+If you have reached this stage you have succesfully created a policy for your cluster using `gatekeeper`.